davidk01/algorithmic_puzzles/row_column_exchanges/README.md

 # Puzzle Statement
-Can one transform the table on top to the table on the bottom by applying a sequence of row and column operations?
+Can one transform the table on top to the table on the bottom by applying a sequence of row and column exchanges?

 | 1      | 2      | 3      | 4       |
 | ------ | ------ | ------ | ------: |